TheHound/brg-blog/_posts/2023-06-20-data-sync-patterns.md

     alertService.createAlert(createAlert(event));
 }
 ```
 This assumes however that we are happy with all 3 happening in parallel in which case some events might appear / be processed before others.
-For example the audit entry might appear before it can bee seen from the todoItemRepo.
+For example the audit entry might appear before it can be seen from the todoItemRepo.
-If we don't want this we need to introduce a 2nd event say `TodoItemCreatedEvent` which will be emitted post save ala
+If we don't want this we need to introduce a 2nd event say `TodoItemCreatedEvent` which will be emitted post save ala:
 ```java
 void onTodoItemCreationEventUpdateDb(TodoItemCreationEvent event){
     TodoItem item = todoItemRepo.save(spec);
     eventsService.createEvent(new TodoItemCreatedEvent(item));
 }
 ```
 Note we are now back to needing to perform 2 actions at which point we are falling into one of the solutions from above.
-The summary hear is event sourcing needs to be paired with a solution to this problem it is not a solution in itself.
+The summary here is event sourcing needs to be paired with a solution to this problem it is not a solution itself.

 ## Closing Thoughts
 That is by no means exhaustive just some of the common approaches I have seen.
 Recommendations are always dangerous given lack of knowledge about requirements, volumes etc but that said my preferred order for the generic case is: